gsobell/gsobell.github.io/content/programs/goma/index.md

 - work in progress
 ---

-`goma` is a stochastic Go engine written in python
+a stochastic Go engine written in python

 This project is a work-in-progress.
 The API is complete, but none of the logic has been implemented yet.